ueokande/vim-vixen/README.md

 ### Blacklist

-Blacklist allows to disable the plugin for certain pages by URL patterns.
+The blacklist allows you to disable the plugin for certain pages by URL patterns.
 For instance, when you describe `"*.slack.com"`, the plugin is disabled on any Slack rooms.
 In addition, you can also specify path patterns, such as `"example.com/mail/*"`.
-Disabled plugin can be made re-enabled by Shift+Esc (in default).

 ```json
 {